nilroy/shibpurhub-provisioner/README.md

 `#./provisioner.sh --env <environment> --role <role> --name <servername>`

 > Note: Roles can be mongodb,elasticsearch or all (includes both mongodb and elasticsearch).
 Environment can be staging/prod.

+## Contibuting

+* Fork the project
+* Contribute your code
+* Commit your changes.
+* Rebase your branch with the upstream so that you have the latest changes (https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request)
+* Create a pull request